nbish11/config/README.md

 Merge a set of php config arrays from files in nested folders (using `array_replace_recursive`) based on a single enironment setting matching the folder structure you want to load.

+### Installation:

+via composer - add the package to the require section in your composer.json file:

+    "require" : {
+        "joegreen0991/config"   : "dev-master"
+    }

 ### Example:

 ~~~